HPV Vaccination: A Key Vaccine for Cancer Prevention

 What does the HPV vaccine do?

-The HPV vaccine, a crucial tool for cancer prevention, protects against genital warts and most cases of cervical cancer.
+The HPV vaccine, a crucial tool for vaccine for cancer prevention, protects against genital warts and most cases of cervical cancer.
 It protects against cancer of the vagina, vulva, penis, or anus caused by HPV.
 The HPV vaccine also protects against mouth, throat, head, and neck cancers caused by HPV.

 The vaccine gives the body a safe way to build immune system awareness of some HPV strains.
 This means the body has an easier time clearing out those strains of the virus if a person catches them late